Are you working from home during the current COVID-19 situation?

 That being said, if you have back pain, posture may affect it and sitting for long periods of time should be avoided.
 Physios will commonly advise their clients to shift positions rather than focus on having the perfect posture and this may be where desk based exercises (in addition to frequent standing breaks) can be helpful.

-The best advise as is often the case is to remain active and take breaks if you are desk bound in the office or at home due to the current public health crisis.
+The best advise as is often the case is to remain active and take breaks if you are desk bound in the office or at home.